- Apple iPhone 11

 - Apple Airpods 3 / Bose QC35 II

 I use Google Chrome, set up with different profiles for each role of my life (generally mapped back to an organisational email).
-Lots of extensions, like 1password and Wappalyzer.
+Lots of extensions too (my personal favourite is Wappalyzer).
 Chrome is then used to access most other sites and apps below.

-I also use Spark to access my Calendars, which are Google Calendars (me) and Outlook Calendars (work).
+I use Cron to access my Calendars, which are Google Calendars for both personal and work.

 - Things 3